Addiction Services in Mooresville, NC

 - Commitment – The first step in breaking addiction is realizing that you control your own behavior.
 You must commit to quitting.
 Take control of your behavior and commit to fighting your addictions.

 - Medication – We are here to help as we understand the power of cravings and symptoms of withdrawal.
 We will provide medication to help ease cravings for the drug and prevent withdrawal.
 Medication frees you from thinking of the drug all of the time and allows you to focus on lifestyle changes that lead you back to a productive life with friends and family.
+The goal of medication assisted treatment is to regain a healthy, productive lifestyle.
+Medication for opioid abuse is not substituting one addictive drug for another.
+If used properly, the medication does NOT create a new addiction.
+It provides a safe controlled level of medication to allow you to avoid the problem drug.

 - Support – Counseling will provide motivation to continued commitment to treatment.
 It will provide encouragement to make healthy decisions, handle stress and find ways to handle set backs.
 Counseling will arm you with the tools and support you need to quit and move on with your life.